Evidence Level

 2

-L-Carnitine for Mortality After Heart Attack — Meta-Analysis (CONTESTED)
+L-Carnitine for Mortality After Heart Attack — Evidence Synthesis (contested)

 Pooled across 13 trials.

-Meta-analysis reported 27% reduction in all-cause mortality, 65% reduction in ventricular arrhythmias, 40% reduction in angina vs control.
-CRITICAL CONTEXT: this meta-analysis has been CONTESTED — most included trials are small, older, single-center, and from a single research group.
-Subsequent CARNI-FAQ and other rigorous trials have NOT replicated mortality benefits.
+Pooled analysis reported 27% reduction in all-cause mortality, 65% reduction in ventricular arrhythmias, 40% reduction in angina vs control.
+Critical context: this pooled analysis has been contested — most included trials are small, older, single-center, and from a single research group.
+Subsequent CARNI-FAQ and other rigorous trials have not replicated mortality benefits.
 Concerning offset evidence: TMAO production from L-carnitine (Hazen group, 2013, Nature Medicine) raised questions about long-term CV safety.
-Modern view: modest benefits possible in post-MI patients in limited contexts, but NOT a routine recommendation.
-The 2013 meta-analysis claims should be tempered.
+Modern view: modest benefits possible in post-MI patients in limited contexts, but not a routine recommendation.
+The 2013 pooled analysis claims should be tempered.

 Side effects and drug interactions